Mann-Kurani/Attendance-Using-Face-Detection/README.md

 # Attendance-Using-Face-Detection

 A facial recognition-based attendance system that uses machine learning to detect and recognize students from uploaded images.
-This project leverages the power of face detection and facial embeddings to mark attendance based on the recognized faces.
+This project leverages the power of face detection and facial embeddings to mark attendance based on the recognized faces automatically.

 ## Features